execution-flows/flow-compose/README.md

 1. `greeting` is an alias name for the `greeting_hello_world` flow function.
 2. `greet` is an alias name for the `greet_using_greeting` flow function.
 3. The purpose of alias function names is to separate concrete function implementation from the invocation of a composed function.
+4. `flow-compose` changes the external signature of functions decorated with `@flow` or `@flow_function` decorators so they can be called without arguments that will be passed by `flow-compose`.
+5. In this example, although `hello_world` has one argument, because the argument is annotated with `FlowFunction`, `flow-compose` removes it from the exposed function signature, so you can invoke without arguments like `hello_world()`.
+6. `flow-compose` will pass `greet: FlowFunction` from the flow configuration to the body of the flow.

-This approach might look like an overkill, but we do this to give the `greet` function the ability to greet different `greetings` without changing the `greet` function.
-And without changing the way we invoke the `hello_world` function.
+This approach might look like an overkill, but we do this to give the `greet_using_greeting` function the ability to greet different `greetings` without changing the `greet_using_greeting` function or changing the way we invoke the `hello_world` function.

-The main difference here is that `greet_using_greeting` does not specify which `greeting` it will use. `flow-compose` sends the `greeting` function to the `greet_using_greeting` based on the top-level flow configuration.
-That is the whole point of `flow-compose` and composing function through the flow configuration.
+The `greet_using_greeting` flow function does not specify which `greeting` it will use. `flow-compose` sends the `greeting` function to the `greet_using_greeting` based on the top-level flow configuration - `greeting_hello_world`.

-The flow configuration now defines which `greeting` will be printed by the `greet_using_greeting` function.
-Different flows can define different `greetings` without changing the `greet_using_greeting` function.
+Different flows can define different `greeting` functions without changing the `greet_using_greeting` function.

 ```python
 @flow_function()